pratikmkalokhe/-E-LEARNING-PLATFORM-UI/README.md

 Navigation System enabling smooth transitions between Home, Courses, and Profile or Dashboard pages Responsive Design ensuring usability across desktops, tablets, and smartphones The UI is styled for clarity and engagement, using consistent colors, typography, and iconography.
 Interactive elements such as hover effects, collapsible menus, and video modals enhance user interaction.
 CSS Grid and Flexbox are used to build fluid layouts, while JavaScript or React handles dynamic updates like progress saving and video playback control.
 This front-end project lays the groundwork for full e-learning platforms and can be easily extended with user authentication, quizzes, and backend integration.
-It provides a strong showcase of UI/UX design skills, component structuring, and real-world application flow—ideal for portfolios or educational tools.
+It provides a strong showcase of UI/UX design skills, component structuring, and real world application flow ideal for portfolios or educational tools.

 #OUTPUT